DataDog/dd-trace-py/docs/contributing-integrations.rst

 This function accepts a client object, defined elsewhere in the file, as a fixture.
-The client has been initialized to communicate with the server running the "hellow world" app we created in step 3.
+The client has been initialized to communicate with the server running the "hello world" app we created in step 3.
 The function makes a simple request to the app server and checks the status code.
 The ``pytest.mark.snapshot`` decorator